D-VHS: Design

-As a final effort for VHS, the D-VHS system had significant advantages as a highly versatile domestic recorder (the other tape-based formats are DV and Digital8, which never gained any traction except as camcorder media), but given the wholesale move to DVD and then hard disk drive (HDD) recording, the format failed to make any headway into the video market.
+As a final effort for VHS, the D-VHS system had significant advantages as a highly versatile domestic recorder (the other tape-based formats are DV and Digital8, which never gained any traction except as camcorder media); however, given the wholesale move to DVD and then hard disk drive (HDD) recording, the format failed to make any headway into the video market.

 Existing tape media is bulky and more expensive than hard drives.
 Although cable companies are gradually switching to the H.264 codec, this should not be an issue for D-VHS units since they can act purely as data stores (like a hard drive but using tape instead), and thereby pass the previously recorded H.264 data directly to the Set-top Box or TV (via i.Link/FireWire).
 Another alternative is a lengthy transfer to a computer for viewing.
 Finally, since machines are no longer manufactured, maintenance of current recorders may prove difficult.

 D-VHS's primary advantage is that it is still the best way to archive encrypted high definition material from cable programming in the US.
-Cable, satellite companies, TiVo, and PCs equipped with cable card tuners all offered high-definition digital video recorders, but archival has proven to be an obstacle, as proprietary boxes have restrictions on moving encrypted content.
+Cable, satellite companies, TiVo, and PCs equipped with cable card tuners all offered high-definition digital video recorders; however, archival has proven to be an obstacle, as proprietary boxes have restrictions on moving encrypted content.
 Outside of D-VHS, only HD capture devices that use an analog conversion process, such as the Hauppauge HD PVR, have enabled removal of encrypted content off many of the above proprietary boxes.
 This uses an analog conversion process, producing slightly degraded but still high definition grade recordings.
 D-VHS, on the other hand, does not need to take advantage of this so-called "analog hole", since D-VHS makes possible a pure bit-for-bit recording with no conversion necessary.
 This is made possible by compliance with CCI flag values carried by the digital streams, wherein only D-VHS is allowed to digitally move recordings of content originally flagged as Copy Once from a DVR device and onto a D-VHS tape.
 This programming that complies with the CCI flags then marks such material on the tape such that no second generation copies can be made from the tape itself, though additional copies can still be made directly from the original DVR unit to additional tapes.